Lorenzo Kamel: Publications

 His book entitled The Middle East from Empire to Sealed Identities, was praised by Nicholas Doumanis as "one of the most definitive works on the transition from empire to nation-state".
 Former MESA's President, Beth Baron, wrote that the book "will make an important mark on the field", while Brian A. Catlos (University of Colorado Boulder) contended that it provides "chronological continuation of much of the most interesting work being done in pre-modern Mediterranean Studies".

 His publications include also over 30 articles on leading academic journals such as British Journal of Middle Eastern Studies, Mediterranean Politics, Peace and Change, Eurasian Studies, New Middle Eastern Studies, Passato e Presente, Oriente Moderno, and over 200 articles and policy papers on Al Jazeera, Ha'aretz, Al-Monitor, Project Syndicate, The Daily Star (Lebanon), The National Interest, The National, Aspen, Middle East Eye, and other media outlets in 10 languages, in over 30 countries.

 He is a board member of a number of academic journals, including Palgrave Communications, Eurostudium, Passato e Presente, and frequently acts as a peer-reviewer for the European Research Council (ERC Consolidator Grant "The Study of the Human Past"), Cambridge University Press, International Affairs (Chatham House), and other institutions, publishing houses and journals.

 Prizes

-He was awarded with the 2010 "Giuseppe Sciacca International Prize", the Fritz Thyssen Stiftung Grant (2015), and the 2016 "Palestine Academic Book Award" (1st prize, academic section).
+He was awarded with the 2010 "Giuseppe Sciacca International Prize", the Fritz Thyssen Stiftung Grant (2015), and the 2016 Palestine Book Awards (1st prize, academic section).